 It's sometimes hard to do the math in your head.
 If the pot is $424 and someone bets $68, how much can you bet?
 Don't waste time by calculating the answer beforehand - just announce "Pot," then figure it out.
 Put in your call first.
 Then add up the total pot with all bets and add that to your bet.
 (If you're wondering the answer here is $628.)

-Remember, if you don't announce "Pot" first you'll be called on a string bet if you put the $68 in first then try to add a raise amount.
+Remember, if you don't announce "Pot" first you'll be called on a string bet if you put the $68 in first then try to add a raise amount according to the plo poker rules.
 Always vocalize your intended action.
 If you don't want to figure it out yourself, ask the dealer what pot (or your maximum bet) is.

 What Size Should Your Bets Be?

-Now that you understand how betting works let's look at the differences.
+Now that you understand how the Pot Limit Omaha rules are different when it comes to how betting works let's look at the differences.
 First off, you will find that people will bet larger in Pot-Limit than they would if the game was No-Limit.
 In a pot of $1,000 on the flop, a pretty standard Hold'em bet would be $800.
 In Pot-Limit, a player with the same hand will commonly bet the pot of $1,000.
 The reason for this is the strength of the bet.

 Contrary to what may seem obvious, moving all-in is a less threatening bet than betting three-quarters of your stack.
 When you're playing Pot-Limit betting the pot doesn't have the same counterintuitive stigma, making a pot bet a very strong-looking one.